Pomegranate production in Afghanistan

-Pomegranate production in Afghanistan is a significant contributor to the country's agricultural economy.
-It likely existed in the country since ancient time.
-Pomegranates are a major fruit crop in many provinces, particularly in Kandahar, Helmand, Wardak, Ghazni, Paktia, Farah, Kapisa and Balkh, and are the source of the livelihoods of thousands of people.
+Pomegranate production in Afghanistan is a significant contributor to the country's agricultural economy, which is believed to have existed since ancient time.
+Pomegranates are a major fruit crop in a number of provinces, particularly in Kandahar, Helmand, Wardak, Ghazni, Paktia, Farah, Kapisa and Balkh, and are the source of the livelihoods of thousands of people.

-Afghanistan is known as "the country of the pomegranate fruit" in view of not only its conventional methods of cultivation but also for the quality of the landraces grown.
+Afghanistan is known as the country of the pomegranate fruit in view of not only its conventional methods of cultivation but also for the quality of the landraces grown.